ianchen88/ianchen88.github.io/_pages/about.md

 * We have ongoing Colloquium at CS@UMass Lowell.
 Check out the exciting talks [here](https://ianchen88.github.io/cscolloquium/)!

 <h2 id="News"> News</h2>
+* Our paper **Squeezing More Utility via Adaptive Clipping on Deferentially Private Gradients in Federated Meta-Learning** is accepted by ACSAC 2022 (Acceptance ratio: 73/303=24.0%).
+The idea is to adapt differential privacy to address data privacy challenges in Federated Meta-Learning.
+Congrutulation to Ning and other authors.
+(Sep.
+2022)
-* Our paper **Clang __usercall: Towards Native Support for User Defined Calling Conventions** is accepted by ACM ESEC/FSE 2022 Demo track.
+* * Our paper **Clang __usercall: Towards Native Support for User Defined Calling Conventions** is accepted by ACM ESEC/FSE 2022 Demo track.
 The idea is to mimic popular syntax and adapting Clang for interfacing purpose of C/C++ code.
 Congrutulation to Jared and other authors.
 (Aug.
 2022)
 * Our paper **Transferability of Adversarial Examples in Machine Learning-based Malware Detection** is accepted by IEEE CNS 2022.
 The idea is to spread out adversarial perturbations in order to improve transferability of adversary example attacks.
 Congrutulation to Yang and other authors.
 (Aug.
 2022)
 * Ian is to serve as a TPC member for 2022 IEEE INFOCOM, CNS, and MASS.
 (Apr.
 2022)
 * Our paper **FLARE: Defending Federated Learning against Model Poisoning Attacks via Latent Space Representations** is accepted by ACM ASIACCS 2022 (Acceptance ratio: 18.4%).
 The idea is to detect model poisoning attacks on federated learning by exploring the penultimate layer representations of neural network.
 Congrutulation to Ning and other authors.
 (Feb.
 2022)